-Supplier fraud or vendor fraud, such as the scenario described above, is a challenge that more and more small businesses face every year.
+Supplier fraud or vendor fraud, such as the scenario described above, is a challenge that more and more small businesses face yearly.
 And large corporations aren’t immune to these challenges either.
-In 2019, both Google and Facebook fell victim to the type of invoice fraud described above—to the tune of $123 million in stolen funds.
+In 2019, both Google and Facebook fell victim to the type of invoice fraud—to the tune of $123 million in stolen funds.

-According to the Association of Certified Fraud Examiners (ACFE), the median loss a business experiences from a single case of fraud is $150,000.
-But for small businesses—where 30% operate at breakeven and 30% operate at a loss—even the loss of a far lesser amount could be detrimental.
+According to the Association of Certified Fraud Examiners (ACFE), the median loss business experiences from a single case of fraud is $150,000.
+For small businesses—where 30% operate at breakeven and 30% operate at a loss—even the loss of a far lesser amount could be detrimental.

-Vendor fraud can wreak havoc on your supply chain, your profitability, and in extreme cases, could even cause your business to collapse.
+Vendor fraud can wreak havoc on your supply chain and your profitability and, in extreme cases, could even cause your business to collapse.
 Due to the risks, it’s critical that you do everything within your power to safeguard your company from bad actors.